Ziyadaj/Portfolio/README.md

-# Portfolio
+# Portfolio Website

-## Distinctiveness and Complexity
-Compared to the previous CS50W projects, this project satisfies the distinctiveness and complexity requirements by implementing several core principles of front-end web development, such as responsiveness and the use of JavaScript for dynamic viewing.

-The website is designed to be responsive, meaning that it adapts its layout and design to fit different screen sizes and device types.
-This is achieved through the use of CSS media queries, which allow different CSS styles to be applied based on the screen size of the device.

-Furthermore, the website applies back-end functionality through the project uploading model, the model is simple but it satifies the role needed for this webpage.

-The previous projects have their own area of application, compared to this project they dont fall under the same category.
-It carries over the knowledge gained, but does not use the same functionalities.

-Overall, the combination of front-end principles such as responsiveness and dynamic functionality with a backend system for content management adds a high degree of distinctiveness and complexity to the project, making it stand out from previous CS50W projects.

-## A website that uses django for back-end purposes and javascript for front-end
+This is a portfolio website that showcases my programming career.
+It was built using Django for the back-end and JavaScript for the front-end.

+# Features

+The website has the following features:

+- Admin view for adding, editing, and deleting projects
+- Contact form for visitors to send emails
+- Responsive design for different screen sizes and device types

+# Usage

+To use the website, you can navigate to the following pages:

+- Home page: Displays an overview of my programming career and skills
+- Projects page: Displays a list of projects I have worked on, along with descriptions and links to their repositories
+- Contact page: Allows visitors to send me emails through a contact form

+As an admin, you can log in to the Django admin panel and access the Projects view.
+From there, you can add, edit, or delete projects.

 This website displays info regarding my professional programing career

-## It adheres to these specifactions

-- As an admin you can add, edit, delete projects through the projects view.

-- As a visitor you can send emails through the contact view.

-- As a visitor you can view projects in projects.html.